Startup Payroll and Compensation Framework

 Challenges Facing HR In The Startup Payroll Structure

 But all the time, it evolves in its own way.
-Many developers who were PHP ninjas in 2000s had to reinvent themselves as it lost relevance fast.
-The point here is that it poses a bigger issue for the HR deciding the payroll.
-The fast-moving market means that sometimes the HR has to act fast along and they overpay.
+Many developers who were PHP ninjas in the 2000s had to reinvent themselves as it lost relevance fast.
+The point here is that it poses a bigger issue for HR in deciding the payroll.
+The fast-moving market means that sometimes the HR has to act fast and they overpay.
 The salaries have inflated according to some because of that in the tech space.

-Thus, the question of import becomes, “how does the HR in startups determine what is a good range of compensation for their new hires in a relatively new field”.
+Thus, the question of import becomes, “How does the HR in startups determine what is a good range of compensation for their new hires in a relatively new field”.
 And as the startup world goes, there is no set answer.

 A more technical tool to give you a rough idea is devised by angel.co.
-The link here gives you a fair spectrum of compensation based on industry vertical, geography, role and technology.
+The link here gives you a fair spectrum of compensation based on industry vertical, geography, role, and technology.
 This can be a good first step for basing your research and discussion on.
 Some other sites like PayScale and Glassdoor also help you arrive at these numbers.

 General Guidelines For Payroll Structure In Startups

 There are typically 3 heads of compensation in a typical startup.
 They are Salary, Benefits, and Equity.
-Typically, in the earlier stages of a company, the salary component is less and the stock-options are higher.
-As the business-model matures, the company gets funded or revenues strengthen, the salaries increase and the company has no more the obligation to make up for it through stock options.
+Typically, in the earlier stages of a company, the salary component is less and the stock options are higher.
+As the business model matures, the company gets funded or revenues strengthen, the salaries increase and the company has no more the obligation to make up for it through stock options.

 The stock options vest over a period of time and are rewarded only if the company goes public generally.